Kishou-Arima/lab-class/README.md

 ## Introduction

 *This is my OOP Lab Class Workspace Folder*
-You'll find all the Programs written **during** the Lab class here.
+You'll find all the Programs written **during** the Lab class in this folder/workspace.

 ## Folder Structure